The best 4 proteins

 Manufacturers have put in considerable effort to ensure that their cooked products have textures that would not make an Italian grandma cringe.
 Among the top choices are Chickapea and Banza brands.

-Protein power: 20 grams in 4 ounces
+The best 4 proteins power: 20 grams in 4 ounces

 Alright, let me give it a shot!

 In all honesty, beef heart is a highly nutrient-dense option compared to most other beef cuts available at the butcher.
 With the current rise in food prices, it’s important to consider foods that offer more nutritional value for your money.
 It’s worth noting that the heart of a cow is a tirelessly active organ, resulting in a high concentration of pure muscle and minimal fat.
-Consuming just four grams of the beef heart can provide 20 grams of protein, only 119 calories, and less than a gram of saturated fat.
+Consuming just four grams of the beef heart can provide 20 grams of the best 4 proteins, only 119 calories, and less than a gram of saturated fat.

 Eat more: To prepare the beef heart, remove any white connective tissue before cooking.
-Given its low-fat content, it’s recommended to thinly slice the heart and cook it over high heat until it reaches no more than medium-rare, with a browned exterior and a slightly pink center.
+Given its low-fat content, it’s recommended to thinly slice the heart and cook it over high heat until it reaches no more than medium-rare, with a browned exterior and a slightly pink centre.
 Alternatively, you can skewer the slices and grill them kabob-style.
 The heart meat can be enjoyed on its own or used as a filling in sandwiches, salads, and tacos.

 Need to know: The beef heart is not typically available at supermarkets, packaged with other meats.
 The most reliable way to acquire this nutrient-dense red meat is by requesting your local butcher to reserve one for you during their cattle processing.
 Each beef heart typically weighs around one pound, providing enough meat for three servings.